Teddybear Airdrop Minsk 2012

-Teddybear Airdrop Minsk 2012 was an aerial event that took place over Belarus on July 4, 2012.
-An airplane, chartered by the Swedish advertising agency Studio Total, illegally entered the Belarusian airspace on July 4 and parachuted several hundred teddy bears with notes carrying pro-democracy messages.
-After denying for three weeks that the incident ever took place and calling the footage of the airdrop released by Studio Total a hoax, the Belarus government finally acknowledged on July 26, 2012, that the teddy bear airdrop did happen.
+Teddybear Airdrop Minsk 2012 was an aerial event that took place over Belarus on 4 July 2012.
+An airplane, chartered by the Swedish advertising agency Studio Total, illegally entered the Belarusian airspace on 4 July and parachuted several hundred teddy bears with notes carrying pro-democracy messages.
+After denying for three weeks that the incident ever took place and calling the footage of the airdrop released by Studio Total a hoax, the Belarus government finally acknowledged on 26 July 2012, that the teddy bear airdrop did happen.

 The event greatly angered the President of Belarus Alexander Lukashenko, who viewed it as a significant national security failure.
 Lukashenko sacked two top generals, the heads of Belarus' border guards and of Air Defense, for failing to intercept the Studio Total plane.
 The airdrop led to an escalating diplomatic crisis in relations between Belarus and Sweden.
-On August 3, 2012, Belarus expelled the Swedish Ambassador and subsequently ordered the remaining staff of the Swedish embassy to leave Belarus by the end of the month.
+On 3 August 2012, Belarus expelled the Swedish Ambassador Stefan Eriksson and subsequently ordered the remaining staff of the Swedish embassy to leave Belarus by the end of the month.
 Belarus also withdrew its ambassador and all of its embassy staff from Sweden.